fpedd/ees-pees/controller/README.md

 ###### init msg --> external controller
 ```
 typedef struct {
-	int timestep;             // timestep (in ms) of the simulation
+	int timestep;               // timestep length (in ms) of the simulation
 	double maxspeed;            // maximum rotational speed of the robots drive axle
 	double lidar_min_range;     // minimum detection range of lidar.
 Obstacles closer will be shown at max range
 	double lidar_max_range;     // maximum detection range of lidar
-	double target_gps[3];     // coodinates of the target
 }__attribute__((packed)) init_to_ext_msg_t;
 ```
-* timestep is the realtime (in ms) that passes in the simulation with each simulated step.
+* `timestep` is the real time (in ms) that passes in the simulation with each simulated step.
 It is defined by the webots world.
 Sensor data does not change in intervalls smaller than this.
-* maxspeed defines the maximum speed the robot motor can drive at.
+* `maxspeed` defines the maximum speed the robot motor can rotate the axle at.
 This is used solely to scale the used speeds to a intervall from -1 to 1.
-* lidar min and max range are the ranges in which the lidar detects obstacles.
+* `lidar min and max range` are the ranges in which the lidar detects obstacles.
 Values below or above this are reported at the lidar_max_range value.
-These values are subject to noise and can differentiate slightly from the max value though
+These values are subject to noise and can differentiate slightly from the max value though.
-* (TODO) target_gps is not yet inplemented.

 ###### webot --> external controller
 ```
 typedef struct {
-	double sim_time;              // current simulation time [if requested]
+	double sim_time;            // current simulation time in seconds
-	double current_speed;         // current robot speed [if requested]
+	double current_speed;       // current robot speed (without direction)
+	double steer_angle;         // current angle of the steering apparatus [-1, 1]
-	double actual_gps[3];         // coordiantes where the robot is
+	double actual_gps[3];       // coordinates where the robot is
 	double compass[3];          // direction the front of the robot points in
-	float distance[DIST_VECS];    // distance to the next object from robot prespective
+	float distance[DIST_VECS];  // distance to the next object from robot perspective
 } __attribute__((packed)) data_from_wb_msg_t;
 ```
-* sim_time is the current time (in seconds) starting at 0 when the simulation starts.
+* `sim_time` is the current time (in seconds) starting at 0 when the simulation starts.
-* current_speed is the robots current speed (in m/s) measured by the gps
+* `current_speed` is the robots current speed (in m/s) measured by the gps (without direction).
+* `steer_angle` is the current angle of the steering axle (from -1 for fully left, to +1 for fully right).
-* compass gives back a 3D vector pointing in the direction the robot points.
-This is used to calculate the heading of the robot and whether or not it is upright (TODO).
+* `compass` gives back a 3D vector pointing in the direction the robot points.
+This is used to calculate the heading of the robot and whether or not it is upright.
-* distance is the data from the lidar sensor where the first entry is in front of the robot and the following entries are in clockwise direction
+* `distance` is the data from the lidar sensor where the first entry is in the back of the robot and the following entries are in clockwise direction.

 ###### webot <-- external controller
 ```
 typedef struct {
-	double heading;               // the direction the robot should move in next
+	double heading;             // the direction the robot should move in next, between -1 and 1
-	double speed;                 // the speed the robot should drive at
+	double speed;               // the speed the robot should drive at, between -22 (forwards) and 22 (backwards)
 } __attribute__((packed)) cmd_to_wb_msg_t;
 ```
-* the heading value tells the robot at which angle it positions its back axle.
-It _can_ range from 0 to 1 but should be between 0,25 and 0,75 to avoid clipping.
-0,5 is used to drive straight
+* the `heading` value tells the robot at which angle to position its back axle.
+It ranges from -1 to 1 with 0 being  in the straight position.
-* speed gives the webots motor a value.
+* `speed` gives the webots motor a value.
 It should be between -max_speed and +max_speed.
-Negative numbers mean the robot is driving forwards (ONLY INTERNALLY, values from backend should have the more intuitive positive=forward format)
+Negative numbers mean the robot is driving forwards (ONLY INTERNALLY, values from backend should have the more intuitive positive=forward format).

 ### Backend

+# TODO rewrite this
 The protocol should (for now) run over UDP.
 UDP has a checksum build in.
 So if a packet arrives, it is intact.
 On top of that we have to ensure that:
 * when we have no packet / communication for a certain time we will timeout and